- Obtaining an official report of death of a U.S. Citizen

 - Information on burial and on shipping the remains of U.S. citizen

-You do not need an appointment for this service.
-Please review the address, contact information, public hours, and scheduled closures for the U.S. Embassy in Jerusalem and the Branch Office in Tel Aviv.
+Please email the U.S. Embassy in Jerusalem at JerusalemACS@state.gov or the Branch Office in Tel Aviv at TelAvivACS@state.gov to communicate with our staff to either schedule an appointment or mail your documents to our office.
 These are the items we will need to issue the Consular Report of Death Abroad:

 - Original death certificate issued by the Israeli Ministry of Interior (Misrad HaPnim) or the Palestinian Authority Ministry of Interior.
 The document does not need to be translated into English.